 Efforts such as these can help employees return to work sooner, even while still recovering.
 This allows the employee to protect their earning power while at the same time boosting the organization's productivity.
 Furthermore, in many instances, the ability to return to work after injury or illness plays an important role in the employee's actual recovery process.

 What are some of the conditions that cause disability and long-term absence from work?
 They include illnesses like cancer, heart disease and diabetes, but also mental health conditions, back pain, arthritis and injuries.
 Every worker has a probability of acquiring a disability or illness that hinders their ability to work.
 Of course, not all of these are work-related injuries and thus not all are covered by workers' compensation.

 Fortunately, accommodations for employees returning to work are highly cost effective, with most incurring little or no expense at all.
 Data collected by the Job Accommodation Network (JAN) over the years reveal that more than half of accommodations cost employers nothing.
 Of those that do cost, the typical one-time expenditure is $600 an expenditure that most employers report recouping many times over in the form of increased productivity and the savings associated with not having to recruit, hire and train a new employee.
 In fact, 74 percent of employers who implemented accommodations rated them as either "very effective" or "extremely effective."

-Accommodation and Compliance Series: Return-to-Work Programs This publication from the Job Accommodation Network is designed to help employers determine effective accommodations and comply with Title I of the Americans with Disabilities Act (ADA).
-The guide provides information about return-to-work programs, including the intersection of return-to-work and the ADA.
-Also included are specific accommodation examples, and resources for additional information.
+- Accommodation and Compliance Series: Return-to-Work This information from the Job Accommodation Network is designed to help employers determine effective accommodations and comply with Title I of the Americans with Disabilities Act (ADA).